Vanishing theorems of Kodaira type for Witt canonical sheaves: Vanishing theorems

 \begin{proof} We omit the proof of (1), as it is the same as the one of (2).
 Let us prove (2).
-Removing closed subsets of $X$ and $Y$ whose codimensions are at least two, we are reduced to the case when \begin{itemize} \item both $X$ and $Y$ are regular, and \item if $D_1$ and $D_2$ are distinct prime divisors contained in $\Supp\,D$, then $D_1 \cap D_2=\emptyset$. \end{itemize} For any $\sigma \in G$, the $K(Y)$-algebra automorphism $\sigma:K(X) \to K(X)$ induces an $\MO_Y$-module automorphism
+Removing closed subsets of $X$ and $Y$ whose codimensions are at least two, the problem is reduced to the case when \begin{itemize} \item both $X$ and $Y$ are regular, and \item if $D_1$ and $D_2$ are distinct prime divisors contained in $\Supp\,D$, then $D_1 \cap D_2=\emptyset$. \end{itemize} For any $\sigma \in G$ and $n \in \Z_{\geq 0}$, the $K(Y)$-algebra automorphism $\sigma:K(X) \to K(X)$ induces an $\MO_Y$-module automorphism

 Hence, the $W(K(Y))$-algebra automorphism $W(\sigma):W(K(X)) \to W(K(X))$ induces a $W\MO_Y$-module automorphism